+Managing Stormwater and Non-Point Source Pollution

 Stormwater is a major source of contamination in the Chesapeake Bay and Patuxent River.
-Calvert County’s Phase II Watershed Implementation Plan focuses heavily on addressing stormwater runoff through various methods to meet target loads for nitrogen, phosphorus and sediment.
 The Prince Frederick Town Center, including the expansion areas, is located within three watersheds (12-digit watersheds) of the Chesapeake Bay: Hunting, Parkers and North Battle creeks.
 Hunting Creek and Parkers Creek are two of the five largest watersheds in the county.
 The Prince Frederick Town Center includes many retail and institutional land uses that have large surface parking lots.
-Based upon an analysis of aerial photography there was approximately 24 percent of the Prince Frederick Town Center that was covered by impervious surfaces.
-Approximately 18 percent was comprised of asphalt/concrete, and five percent was comprised of buildings.
+Based upon an analysis of aerial photography in 2024, there was approximately 24 percent of the Prince Frederick Town Center that was covered by impervious surfaces.
+Approximately 18% was comprised of asphalt/concrete, and six percent was comprised of buildings.
+According to The Center for Watershed Protection, when impervious surfaces exceed 10% of the of a watershed, a stream’s ecosystem begins to show sign of distress.
+Impervious surfaces in Parkers, Hunting and Battle creek watersheds are lower than the 10% threshold for healthy waterways.
+Although, impervious surface (8%) in Hunting Creek watershed is comparatively higher than that of Parkers and Battle creek watersheds, for which concise impervious surface data is not readily available.

-In response, the county has implemented bioretention facilities, rain gardens, bioswales, impervious surface reduction, shoreline erosion control, urban stream restoration, infiltration practices, vegetated channels, wet ponds, and wetlands
+Under the Bay TMDL, the Maryland Department of the Environment establishes annual pollutant load reduction requirements, administered through the county’s MS4 Permit.
+In response, the county has implemented bioretention facilities, rain gardens, bioswales, impervious surface reduction, shoreline erosion control, urban stream restoration, infiltration practices, vegetated channels, wet ponds, wetlands and storm drain outfall repairs, stormwater management facility retrofits, throughout the county.
+Additional projects will be implemented to comply with MS4 Permit requirements since this is an ongoing effort.